Liouville quantum gravity as a mating of trees: Background and motivation

 \subsection{Conformal mating in complex dynamics}

 The idea of somehow stitching together a pair of trees to obtain a sphere with a conformal structure is not without precedent.
-There is a theory of ``conformal mating'' in the complex dynamics literature that in some circumstances provides a way to obtain a conformal sphere by stitching together the Julia set of one polynomial to the Julia set of another polynomial \cite{yampolsky2001mating, milnor2004pasting,aspenberg2009mating, timorin2010topological}.
+Indeed, the term ``conformally mating'' comes from the complex dynamics literature, where in some circumstances it is possible to obtain a conformal sphere by stitching together the Julia set of one polynomial to the Julia set of another polynomial \cite{yampolsky2001mating, milnor2004pasting,aspenberg2009mating, timorin2010topological}.
 Milnor presents a particularly clear introduction to the theory in \cite{milnor2004pasting} (see also Milnor's reference text on complex dynamics \cite{milnor2006dynamics}).
 In certain cases these Julia sets are ``dendritic'' like the continuum random trees described in Section~\ref{subsec::easy}, or illustrated on the left side of Figure~\ref{treegluingvstreeofdiskgluing}.
 In such cases one obtains a space-filling curve and a measure on the sphere, much as in Section~\ref{subsec::easy} \cite{milnor2004pasting}.
 In other cases, the Julia set is the boundary of a region with non-empty interior, more like the ``trees of disks'' that the right side of Figure~\ref{treegluingvstreeofdiskgluing} illustrates.\footnote{At the moment, an excellent gallery of related computer animations can be found on Arnaud Ch\'eritat's webpage, illustrating both dendritic and non-dendritic matings.
 See also the computer images and algorithmic discussion in \cite{boyd2012medusa}.} We present a short overview of the theory (which can be skipped on a first read) in the remainder of this subsection.